 To maintain the drive and enthusiasm for the project, I ensured that my values and sense of purpose are visible at all times.
 During the school’s inspection in February 2018, Ofsted commented: ‘Morale is high.’
 Where outcomes are less strong, I endeavour to demonstrate what Mittal and Sindhu identify as “empathy for others,” while not letting my “empathy be confused with sympathy”, and therefore remaining “capable of making tough decisions”.
 This meant that expectations and standards needed to be clear for everyone and they needed to believe in the methodology.

 Goleman describes six leadership styles.
 Being aware of ‘coercive’ and ‘pacesetting leadership’ is important as, whilst rapid change is necessary, this would not enable staff to be their best.
 As a result, I have utilised a ‘coaching’ style when faced with challenges; staff have been finding their own solutions.
-For example, a teacher found a vocabulary activity too time consuming for the pay-out, she changed the approach, impact was increased and the approach became whole-school.
+For example, a teacher found a vocabulary activity too time-consuming for the pay-out, she changed the approach, the impact was increased and the approach became whole-school.

 EEF recognises that TA deployment needs to be highly strategic as the cost is large but the impact can be small.
-Therefore, I used knowledge gained from ‘Making the best use of teaching assistants - Guidance report (March 2015)’; modelled this in training; and assessed the impact through the monitoring and evaluation schedule.
-As a result, use of TAs became stronger.
+Therefore, I used the knowledge gained from ‘Making the best use of teaching assistants - Guidance report (March 2015)’; modelled this in training; and assessed the impact through the monitoring and evaluation schedule.
+As a result, the use of TAs became stronger.

 Through analysis of data and monitoring, it became clear in Spring Term that planning teams needed to be changed.
 Classes within KS1, lower KS2 and upper KS2 had been planning together.
 However, monitoring/data analysis indicated change was needed.
 Therefore, I created new planning teams and also supported one particular team due to the needs of the teachers.